levackt/scrt-swap/README.md

    yarn
    ```

-2. Edit the env as needed, for kamut's that config/test.json
+2. Edit the environment as needed, for kamut's that config/test.json

 3. Start leader/operator with nodeEnv, defaults to prod
    ```js